Travelling to Victoria is almost guaranteed in Australia, let me tell you why:

 If you’re a bit more adventurous you can head to the North of Victoria, where you’ll find places like Mildura.
 It’s famous for its wine-making industry and is where a lot of backpackers head to complete their regional work.

 If you like wine but don’t want to work in a winery, then visiting the Yarra Valley is a good idea.
-There’s a lot of wineries, breweries and distilleries in the area, so it’s perfect for those of you who love a drink or two!
+There are a lot of wineries, breweries and distilleries in the area, so it’s perfect for those of you who love a drink or two!

 Accommodation in Victoria

 There is plenty of backpacker accommodation in Victoria, which means it can be difficult to decide upon a hostel in the area.
 This is especially true if you are staying in Melbourne!
-There are over a 100 hostels in the city, so the choice can be overwhelming at times.
+There are a lot of hostels in Melbourne, so the choice can be overwhelming at times.

 It can be hard leaving a hostel where you know a lot of people and moving to one where you don’t.
 However, Urban Central is still a good hostel and I would recommend staying there.
 You do get free breakfast, rice and pasta, which is always a bonus for any backpackers!